lbologna/hbp-sp6-guidebook/source/online_usecases/trace_analysis/syn_events_fit_user_data/syn_events_fit_user_data.rst

 Synaptic events fitting (user’s data)
 #####################################

-This use case allows a user to fit synaptic events data with model from NeuroInformatics Platform.
+This Use Case allows a user to fit data of synaptic events models from the NeuroInformatics Platform.

-Selecting this use case, two Jupyter Notebooks are cloned in a private existing/new collab.
+Selecting this Use Case, two Jupyter Notebooks are cloned in a private existing/new Collab.

 The cloned Notebooks are:

 ***********************************************